-This is not a consideration as there are no relevant international standards.
+There are no relevant international standards.

-• the desirability of an efficient and internationally competitive food industry
+• the desirability of an efficient and internationally competitive food industry the promotion of fair trading in food any written policy guidelines formulated by the Food Ministers' Meeting10

 The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for producing foods.
 Canola line MON94100 is a new food crop designed to provide growers with an additional herbicide-tolerance option for canola farming systems.